 Healthy Vegan Biscuits are really versatile.
 Serve them with vegan sausage, sausage gravy, vegan fried chick'n, vegan scrambled eggs, or with chili, soups and stews.
 Use them in place of bread for lunch, and they even make an awesome healthy cobbler type topping on sweet or savoury dishes and

-It kind of defeats the healthiness of them, but I just adore them spread with vegan butter and a splodge of jam or lemon curd for breakfast!
+It kind of defeats the healthiness of them, but I just adore them spread with vegan butter, apple butter (I have Instant Pot Apple Butter, Slow Cooker Apple Butter, and Stovetop Apple Butter recipes), a splodge of jam, or lemon curd for breakfast!

 Yes.
 The recipe works well with Bob's Red Mill 1 to 1 Baking Flour.

 There is no substitute.
 The almond flour or meal is crucial to the success of this recipe.

 This recipe is adapted from Mom's Baking Powder Biscuits with Almonds from the book The Mindful Vegan.

 - 1 cup (240 mls) plant-based milk , unsweetened & unflavoured

 - 1 tablespoon apple cider vinegar